medienhaus/medienhaus-api/README.md

 - `graphql` (boolean): Enable or disable the GraphQL interface.
 - `graphql_playground` (boolean): Enable or disable the GraphQL playground.
 - `post` (boolean): Enable or disable POST routes, which allow partial updates to cached data.
-- `dev` (boolean): Enable or disable development routes, providing access to raw fetched data and all 'state_events' for the fetched [matrix] IDs.
+- `dev` (boolean): Enable or disable development routes, providing access to raw fetched data and all `state_events` for the fetched [matrix] IDs.

 ### application

-- `name` (String): This is the human-readable name of your application instance.
+- `name` (string): This is the human-readable name of your application instance.
-- `api_name` (String): This is the machine-readable name of your application instance.
+- `api_name` (string): This is the machine-readable name of your application instance.
 Avoid spaces in this name.
-- `standards` (Array of Objects): This array should be kept as it is. :)
+- `standards` (array of objects): This array should be kept as it is. :)

-### ‌attributable
+### attributable

-These type definitions are stored in the `dev.medienhaus.meta` [matrix] 'stateEvent'.
-For more detailed information, refer to the medienhaus/specifications documentation:
+These type definitions are stored in the `dev.medienhaus.meta` [matrix] `stateEvent`.
+For more detailed information, refer to the medienhaus/ specification:

-- `spaceTypes` (Object)
+- `spaceTypes` (object)
-- `context` (Array of Strings): Corresponds with the entries from the config file for the corresponding medienhaus/cms instance.
+- `context` (array of strings): Corresponds with the entries from the config file for the corresponding medienhaus/cms instance.
-- `item` (Array of Strings): Corresponds with the entries from the config file for the corresponding medienhaus/cms instance.
+- `item` (array of strings): Corresponds with the entries from the config file for the corresponding medienhaus/cms instance.
-- `content` (Array of Strings): Corresponds with the entries from the config file for the corresponding medienhaus/cms instance.
+- `content` (array of strings): Corresponds with the entries from the config file for the corresponding medienhaus/cms instance.